Best document scanner: Wireless, handheld, and portable scanning for your home office

 Do you need a portable document scanner you can take on the go?

-Depending on what your work requires, having a portable document scanner can increase your efficiency.
-For those of us who dive into troves of documents on the regular or end up at interviews where subjects offer up old photos, a portable scanner can be invaluable.
+Depending on what your work requires, having a portable scanner can increase your efficiency.
+For those of us who dive into troves of documents on the regular or end up at interviews where subjects offer up old photos, a portable option can be invaluable.

 Best Handheld Document Scanner: Epson WorkForce ES-50 Portable Sheet-Fed Document Scanner